Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 # Final Project Proposal Template

-## Project Title
-(your name, info)
-(Is this a contribution to an existing open source project or a the start of a new project?)

-## Project Abstract
+## Project Title (and Abstract below)
-(Describe your idea in one or two sentences.)
+*Describe your idea in a short paragraph.*

-## Project Description

-### Define the problem.
+## Define the problem.
-(What is the current state of things?
-What issue do you wish to solve and why?)
+*What is the current state of things?
+What issue do you wish to solve and why?
+Who is the audience?*

-### Deliverables
+## Deliverables
-(Propose a clear list of deliverables.)
+*Propose a clear list of deliverables.*

-### Implementation
+## Implementation
-(Describe the technical details about your implementation and development process.)
+*Describe the technical details about your implementation and development process.*

 ## Timeline
 This project will be completed over 5 weeks (Nov 6 - Dec 11).
-Describe a timeline in detail.
+Describe a timeline in detail below.

 ### Week 1
 * Task list